symfony/symfony/UPGRADE-4.0.md

    by Symfony.
 Use the `%env()%` syntax to get the value of any environment variable from configuration files instead.

+ * The `Bundle::registerCommands()` method has been deprecated and will be removed in 4.0.
+Register commands as services instead.

 Ldap
 ----